 In 2015, MassMutual looks forward to offering $150,000 in total funding; assisting at least 30 students, entering their sophomore, junior, senior, or fifth year of undergraduate coursework, with a scholarship worth up to $5,000.
 Students must complete and submit for federal financial aid by completing the FAFSA at www.fafsa.gov and be interested in pursuing a career in the insurance and financial services industry.

 Click here to apply.
 Application deadline:

 Numerous scholarship programs are available to assist qualified applicants offset costs of higher education at accredited institutions.
 The funds for these scholarship programs are available due to the transfer of scholarship funds from the former St. Mary of the Plains College and additional scholarship funds donated to the Community Foundation of Southwest Kansas.
 To apply for these scholarships click here.

 The Kansas Kiwanis Foundation is proud to offer scholarships to deserving students who are currently enrolled in institutions of higher education.
 Kiwanis Clubs are service organizations, and therefore are interested in recognizing young people who are service oriented.
-The twenty plus scholarships awarded each year are evaluated on several factors, primarily SERVICE and ACADEMIC PREPARATION.
+There are 33 scholarships awarded each year and are evaluated on several factors, primarily SERVICE and ACADEMIC PREPARATION.
 Other factors taken into consideration are life goals, activities, need, recommendations and membership in service organizations.
 To print off the application click here and use the KKF Form 101.

 The BP Royalty Scholarship Fund is a scholarship offered to a person having a parent, grandparent, uncle or aunt who was a member of the Class, or if non of a Kansas royalty owner in a Southwest Kansas well producing some gas.
 To apply for this scholarship click here and return the scholarship to Judy Chance, 1517 Tulane Ct., Liberal, KS 67901.